 2. Viru Gate

 The iconic Viru Gate serves as one of the chief entry points into the Old Town.
-Its two picturesque, skewed stone towers are one of Tallinnâs major sightseeing attractions and among the most photographed locations that you’ll encounter when exploring Tallinn on foot.
-The pair of towers that make up the gate date to the 14th century and are surrounded by a stretch of the city wall dating back to the 16th century.
+Its two picturesque, skewed stone towers are among Tallinn’s major sightseeing attractions and one of the most photographed locations you’ll encounter when exploring the city on foot.

 Fun Fact

-Although Tallinn began life as a fortified Estonian trading post, its urban history only commenced in 1219, when it was conquered by the conquering Danes who built a castle on Toompea Hill.
-The name âTallinnâ is an abbreviation of the Estonian name Taani Linnus, meaning âDanish strongholdâ.
-However, Tallinn officially bore the Teutonic name of Reval until Estoniaâs first period of independence in 1918.
+Although Tallinn began as a fortified Estonian trading post, its urban history truly commenced in 1219 when it was conquered by the Danes, who built a castle on Toompea Hill.
+The name “Tallinn” is derived from the Estonian phrase Taani Linnus, meaning “Danish stronghold.”
+However, the city officially bore the Teutonic name of Reval until Estonia’s first period of independence in 1918.

 Directions

 Your next stop is the St. Catherine’s Passage (3).
-Youâll be walking a distance of 280 m.
+Heads trhough the Viru Gate, turn right onto Müürivahe, and then turn left onto Katariina käik.
+You’ll be walking a distance of 160 m.

 3. St. Catherine’s Passage

-Next up is St. Catherineâs Passageway, one of my favorite places in the Old Town.
-It is an enchanting medieval alleyway joining Vene and MĂŒĂŒrivahe streets with uneven stone walls and overhead vaulting.
-I love how it gives you the feeling of stepping back in time.
-The passage runs along the surviving wall of St. Catherineâs Church, which was built in 1246 and was formerly the largest church in the city.
+Next up is St. Catherine’s Passageway, one of my favorite places in the Old Town of Tallinn.
+It is an enchanting medieval alleyway connecting Vene and Müürivahe Streets, with uneven stone walls and overhead vaulting.

-You can still notice several gravestones here, some dating from the 14th century.
-Nowadays, the passage is home to an ensemble of arts and craft workshops.
-You can watch applied artists work with stained glass, ceramics, leatherwork, millinery, and jewelry and check out their wares.
+You can watch artisans work with stained glass, ceramics, leatherwork, millinery, and jewelry, and check out their wares.

 Directions